 On September 17, 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2020-07, Not-for-Profit Entities (Topic 958), Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 The ASU requires nonprofits to change their financial statement presentation and disclosure of contributed nonfinancial assets, or gifts-in-kind.
 The FASB issued the update in an effort to improve transparency in reporting non-profit gifts-in-kind.
-The ASUE requires the new standard to be applied retrospectively, with amendments taking effect for the Center's fiscal year ending December 31, 2022.
+The ASUE requires the new standard to be applied retrospectively, with amendments taking effect for the Institute's fiscal year ending December 31, 2022.
+The adoption of this standard did not have a material impact on the Center's financial statements.

 In February 2016, the FASB issued ASU 2016-02, Leases.
 This accounting standard requires lessees to recognize assets and liabilities related to lease arrangements longer than 12 months on the balance sheet as well as additional disclosures.
 In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, to simplify the lease standard's implementation.
 The amended guidance relieves businesses and other organizations of the requirement to present prior comparative years' results when they adopt the new lease standard.
 On June 3, 2020, the FASB deferred the effective date of this standard for certain entities.
-This standard will be effective for the Center's fiscal year ending December 31, 2023.
+This standard will be effective for the Institute's fiscal year ending December 31, 2022.
+The adoption of this standard did not have a material impact on the Center's financial statements.